What is CDD?

 Some metrics are external to your bot.
 For example, if you are building a bot to relieve demand on a customer service call center, one metric for success could be the reduction in traffic to the call center.
 Others you can get directly from conversations, such as whether a user reaches a certain action that represents achieving the user goal.

 Automatically tracked metrics are by nature proxy metrics; the only way to get a true measure of success would be to individually review and rate every single conversation with your bot.
-While this clearly isn't realistic, just keep in mind that no metric is a perfect representation of your bot's performance, so don't really only on metrics to see where your bot needs improvement.
+While this clearly isn't realistic, just keep in mind that no metric is a perfect representation of your bot's performance, so don't rely only on metrics to see where your bot needs improvement.

 Continue to follow best practices for Stories as you expand and improve your bot's skills.
 Let user demand guide which skills you add and which fixes you make.
 Make smaller changes frequently rather than making big changes only once in a while.
 This will help you gauge the effectiveness of changes you're making, since you'll get user feedback more frequently.
 Your CI/CD pipeline should allow you to do so with confidence.